mvghavidel/DRoT-5-UNiTED/README.md

 In this repository, you can find the opportunity model of the DR that is risk-taker.

-If you need the code, please contact me.
+If you have any question, here is my contact info: mv.ghavidel@ieee.org

-My email:mv.ghavidel@ieee.org

 The corresponding paper has been presented in PowerTech2019 and you need to cite this paper if you used this code as follows: